msachi/kafka-streams-demo/README.md

 That's great - our application is able to read messages from a Kafka topic, pipe them and write them to another Kafka topic!

-We can stop the console consumer and the application with `Cmd-C` (or `Ctrl-C`) and move on to the next section.
+We can stop the console consumer, the console producer and the application with `Ctrl-C`, and move on to the next section of the tutorial.

 ## 4. Splitting lines into words

 Now let's add some real processing logic by augmenting the current topology.

+### 4.1 Adding the logic

 We can first create another program by copying the existing `Pipe.java` class:

 ```bash
 cp src/main/java/myapps/Pipe.java src/main/java/myapps/LineSplit.java